 Collaboration means working together on projects to meet objectives with an improved potential for success through shared insights, ideas, and skills.
 Prospective leaders need to be able to work together and share their knowledge.
 You will want them to feel like they are part of a team, not just individuals in it on their own.
 Collaborating strengthens bonds, builds on individual skills and talents, and identifies developmental opportunities.
 It starts a culture of collaboration that promotes communication, co-creation, and innovation.
 The partnership will help to develop the next generation of leaders in your company.

 Leadership must be involved in the development of the programs.
-They can be a part of the design process to ensure content is interactive, engaging, and relevant to company culture and vision.
+They can be a part of the design process to ensure content is interactive, engaging, and relevant to the company culture and vision.
 A challenge with external training programs is if they aren’t relevant to your company’s values, so explore those differences with the team after the training.

 Leadership development programs will help your organization because they allow for new insights so you can create innovative solutions, boost creativity, build skills faster, find better ways to engage employees, and provide them with new opportunities.